 Tania started her career as a disability support worker as a young adult, and also worked as a riding coach for the Riding for Disabled Association of Australia (RDA).
 She then went on to study a Bachelor of Arts, continuing her work within the disability and welfare sector on a part time basis.
 She completed a Doctorate in Social Science in 2015.
 Tania is a committed, caring and energetic Support Coordinator who values effective outcomes and positive life experiences for all participants.
 With a background in social research and university teaching, Tania has had the opportunity to work with students, stakeholders and corporate departments to develop and initiate accessibility within the education and business sectors.
 Tania loves the quote from Cleo Wade: “Don’t be the reason someone feels insecure.
 Be the reason someone feels seen, heard and supported.”

-Zac is a qualified Social Worker, having obtained a Bachelor of Social Work from Deakin University in Geelong, and is an Accredited Member of the Australian Association of Social Workers (AASW).
-Zac has over seven years’ experience in human services; specifically, this has been in Out of Home Care, working with children who have experienced traumatic abuse, neglect or adverse experiences, providing direct therapeutic care, complex case management and intensive support to children, their families and their carers.
+Zac is a qualified Social Worker and is an Accredited Member of the Australian Association of Social Workers (AASW).
+Zac has over seven years’ experience in human services; specifically in Out of Home Care, working with children who have experienced traumatic abuse, neglect or adverse experiences, providing direct therapeutic care, complex case management and intensive support to children, their families and their carers.
 In his last two years at his previous organisation, Zac trained and recruited new foster carers.
 Zac is the Convenor of the Barwon Social Work Practice Group, which provides networking and development opportunities to Social Workers across the Barwon Region.
 Zac has grown up with many family members who have disabilities, including two brothers on the Spectrum, and has seen the incredible outcomes that can be achieved with the right love, support and networks.
 Zac is excited to work with people to achieve their goals.